 Ex-LT RTL1115 ended its days as a mobile showroom for Sperry & Hutchinson, owners of the S&H Pink Stamps Trading Stamps concern, a somewhat less widespread rival to Green Shield in the 1960s.

-i have no information about the identity of this RT/RTL and I have no recollection as to when or where it was photographed, or its then purpose.
+no information about the identity of this RT/RTL and I have no recollection as to when or where it was photographed, or its then purpose.
 Who or what was ZERO 6???

 Trying out an old and past its best roll-film camera I grabbed this rather poor